erdum/Chat-2024-End-To-End-Encrypted/README.md

+# D-Chat
-# De-centralized End-to-end encrypted Chat
+## A De-centralized End-to-end encrypted Chat application

 De-centralized Chat is a real-time end-to-end encrypted chat application built using React, Firebase, Material-UI, and Tailwind CSS.
 It allows users to chat with each other in real-time, providing a seamless, interactive and secure communication experience.